 Flying with old and war-weary aircraft was difficult.
 Many would suffer engine fires, oil leaks or complete engine failures – some whilst in flight – and they rarely flew without the need for excessive trimming or constant adjustments to flying controls.
 These continuing problems would hound the pilots and ground crews for months, but undeterred they carried on, and morale remained particularly high.

 On October 13th 1942, one of these Hurricanes would suffer from such a problem and its engine would fail causing the pilot to crash-land.
-A MK.I Hurricane (P3524) it would be forced to land in a field not far from Alnwick, a village a few miles to the south-west of the airfield.
+A MK.I Hurricane (P3524) it would be forced to land in a field not far from Alnwick, the county town a few miles to the south-west of the airfield.
 The aircraft was slightly damaged in the incident but fortunately the pilot, Sgt.
 C. Tidy (s/n 1042890), would walk away unhurt.
 In carrying out the controlled crash, Sgt.
 Tidy would steer his aircraft down missing a nearby school, but as he exited the aircraft, the documents he was carrying were scattered to the four winds.
 Wanting to do their bit, a local school master organised a search party with the boys in his care, and the documents were all gathered up and retrieved successfully. *1

 Brunton, like Milfield, would have a high turnover of visiting aircraft.
 Many would come from Milfield, but some from much further afield to practice landings at night or as pilots transferred from one aerodrome to another.
 Some aircraft were also using Brunton as a safe haven, getting down after getting in trouble in the air.
 In March 1943 a Hurricane MK.
 I (W9121) of 59 OTU based at Milfield crashed whilst on final approach at night to Brunton airfield.
 The pilot, Sgt.
 Cullener was very sadly killed in an event that was repeated in early 1944, when another Milfield 59 OTU Hurricane MK.I (P3104) also crashed on its approach to Brunton.